+• Arbitrary text

+Any text string that can appear in the name of an item, in its description, in the "User Tags" or similar fields.

+Physical data

-- Arbitrary text.
-Any text string that could appear in the name of an item, in its description, in the "User Tags" or similar fields. - Physical data.
-For example, searching the list of "Tests" for the frequency value 7 GHz finds items that are specified for the frequency range 1 to 8 GHz or for 3 to 24 GHz.
-However, this search does not find an item that is specified for 150 kHz to 30 MHz.
+For example, searching the list of "Tests" for the frequency value 7 GHz finds each item, which is specified for a range that includes this frequency, like 1 to 8 GHz or 3 to 24 GHz.
+However, this search does not find an item that is specified for the frequency range 150 kHz to 30 MHz.

-To confine the currently displayed list of items to those items that contain a certain filter criterion, click the filter button Y. In the "Filters and Tags" subdialog that opens, select from the available filter criteria, see Figure 6-3.
+To confine the currently displayed list of items to those items that contain a certain filter criterion, click the filter button ▼.
+In the "Filters and Tags" subdialog that opens, select from the available filter criteria, see Figure 6-3.
 R&S ELEKTRA adds the selected filter criterion to the search field as a search string.
 If there is already some search string, before you add a new filter criterion, the software combines the strings in the search field by a Boolean "AND" operation.